 I have a feeling the answer to this question is everything SEO clients want to know.
-They're convinced that they need your SEO services, "but how soon can we see results?"
+They're convinced that they need to implement SEO best practices, "but how soon can we see results?"

-Which brings us to the all important question: how long does it take to make it to the top of Google's results pages, and how to get there?
+Given all these factors and keeping in mind that Google received almost 2.3 trillion searches in 2019, we’re brought to the all-important question: how long does it take to make it to the top of Google's results pages, and how do you get there?

-1. A study conducted by Ahrefs shows about 2-6 months, but only if you're lucky do the work
+Ahrefs says about 2-6 months, but only if you're lucky and do the work right.

-Ahrefs did a study on 2 million articles last February, which resulted to some interesting figures:
+Ahrefs did a study on 2 million articles in 2017, which resulted to some interesting figures:

 - Only 5.7% of all studied pages ranked in the Top 10 within 1 year for at least 1 keyword.